RMHolsen/macready_academy/devlog.md

 ## 23 January 2022
 Entered preliminary code into User and Portfolio controllers Need to decide if this is going to be JS front end or Ruby front end.
-Right now it's a JS front end
+Right now it's a JS front end **MIGRATIONS NOT YET RUN**

+## 26 January 2022
+Okay, we'll make this a JS front end.
+But only JS, no framework.
+So far.
+Entered preliminary code into Entry controller
+Keep in mind a lot of the controller code is going to have to be rejiggered to suit the JS front end **MIGRATIONS NOT YET RUN**
+**RUN MIGRATIONS ON NEXT PASS**